dal3m/tlc/README.md

 usage
 ---

--g: grades
+- g: grades
--a: attendance
+- a: attendance
--l: lucky number
+- l: lucky number
--n: announcements
+- n: announcements
--w: warnings/notes.
+- w: warnings/notes.
--t: tests, homework and exams.
+- t: tests, homework and exams.
--c: calendar with an optional parameter of YY-MM-DD as a start of the week (has to be monday)
+- c: calendar with an optional parameter of YY-MM-DD as a start of the week (has to be monday)
--h: help
+- h: help

 the flags can not be chained together.